 Medication-assisted treatment (MAT) is meant to support recovery and prevent cravings as well as their subsequent overdoses.
 MAT uses FDA-approved medications in combination with behavioral therapy and counseling to provide a “whole-patient” approach.3

 Research shows that MAT treatment programs come with clinically proven success to treat substance use disorders involving alcohol, heroin, and other opioids and sustain recovery.4 These medications work to balance the brain’s chemistry, block the rewarding effects of substances, and reduce the psychological cravings to bring the body back to a normally functioning state.3

-Methadone: Methadone is an FDA-approved synthetic analgesic that’s used to help treat substance use dependencies involving opioids and opiates.
-It acts on the brain’s opioid receptors to reduce the pain from withdrawal symptoms and stays active for up to 36 hours.4
+Methadone: Methadone is an FDA-approved synthetic analgesic that’s used to help treat opioid addiction.
+It acts on the brain’s opioid receptors to reduce the pain from withdrawal symptoms and the medication stays active for up to 36 hours.4

 Naltrexone (Revia/Vivitrol): Naltrexone is an MAT treatment used for alcohol or opioid addiction and can be prescribed and administered by most doctors.6 It comes in pill form or as an injectable, however, the injectables require a Risk Evaluation and Mitigation Strategy (REMS) to ensure that the benefits of the medication are greater than the risks.

 Naltrexone blocks the sedative and euphoric effects of opioids and alcohol by blocking the brain’s receptors to reduce cravings.
 It’s non-addictive and is not an opioid or an opiate.
 Therefore it’s not considered to have overuse potential.
 It also won’t cause withdrawal symptoms when not in use.